qodli-ab/qookieWP/readme.txt

 == Description ==

 QookieQloud™ Consent Management Platform brings you a powerful, automated solution for cookie consent management within WordPress, making GDPR compliance effortless.
 Manage cookies and collect consents for one or multiple domains, directly from the QookieQloud™ Platform.
+By installing this plugin, you agree to the Terms of Service and Privacy Policy available at:

+- **Terms of Service & Privacy Policy **: [https://qookieqloud.com/policy](https://qookieqloud.com/policy)

 ### Key Features